-Furthermore, the KreativEU Heritage European campus foreseen for the Alliance will also help to increase mobility, for students, academics, researchers' body, and administrative and technical staff to study, train, teach, research or share services in any of the partner institutions, through the implementation of physical, blended and virtual mobility opportunities.
-This inter-university campus will link education, research, innovation and service to society, by connecting innovative and creative ecosystems, as to successfully implement the long-term vision for the partnership.
-To reach this vision, the KreativEU Alliance will work towards the completion of 8 work packages (WP1 - Governance and Management; WP2 -KreativEU Education; WP3 - KreativEU Research; WP4 - KreativEU Culture with and for society; WP5 - KreativEU challenged-based approach to smart sustainability; WP6 - KreativEU Heritage European campus; WP7 - KreativEU Mobility; WP8 - Communication and dissemination), during the pilot phase.
+Furthermore, the KreativEU Heritage European campus foreseen for the Alliance will help to attain the 50% mobility target for students, academics, researchers' body, and administrative and technical staff to study, train, teach, research or share services in any of the partner institutions, through the implementation of physical, blended and virtual mobility opportunities.
+This inter-university campus will link education, research, innovation and service to society, by connecting innovative and creative ecosystems, in order to successfully implement the long-term vision for the partnership.
+To reach this vision, the KreativEU Alliance will work towards the completion of 8 work packages (WP1 - Governance and Management; WP2 - KreativEU Education; WP3 - KreativEU Research; WP4 - KreativEU Culture with and for society; WP5 - KreativEU challenged-based approach to smart sustainability; WP6 - KreativEU Heritage European campus; WP7 - KreativEU Mobility; WP8 - Communication and dissemination), during the pilot phase.